bookofproofs/bookofproofs.github.io/_sources/history/19th-century/rudio.md

 * In 1881 Rudio habilitated at the Eidgenössische Polytechnikum Zürich and became a privatdocent there.
 * Rudio gave a short biographical talk on Euler at the seminar, an event which in itself was pretty minor but would become much more significant 25 years later when Rudio published the text of his 1883 talk as part of the 1907 celebrations of the 200th  anniversary of Euler's birth.
 * In 1885, Rudio was promoted to extraordinary professor and, in 1889, he was appointed to a full professorship of mathematics.
-* Maria was from Rheinfelden, near Basle on the Swiss-German border; Ferdinand and Maria Rudio had three daughters.
 * He died in December 1893 and, in 1894, Rudio was appointed to fill this position as head of the library.
 * The chairman of the organising committee was Karl Geiser, who was elected president of the Congress, and Rudio was one of the two secretaries.
 * Rudio complemented this idea with the proposal of creating a biographical dictionary of current mathematicians, which would include portraits of the most important.